dhr7v/Shooter-game/README.md

 4. Lightning powerups give you a dual wield laser
 5. You have 3 lives

-Made by @dhruv97 on telegram, contact me for more info.
-Totally Open Source, use wherever you want.

 All graphics and sounds have been credited to their respective authors
 #Frozen Jam by tgfcoder <https://twitter.com/tgfcoder> licensed under CC-BY-3